t-data-h/trino-on-k8s/trino/resources/prometheus/jmx_exporter/README-jmx_exporter.md

-README-jmx-exporter
+README-jmx_exporter
 ===================

-Given that the *Bitnami* repository images have been locked down, as well as the *jmx-exporter* image being quite old, this ReadMe provides the steps needed to build the *jmx-exporter* and a corresponding container image.
+Given that the *Bitnami* repository images have been locked down, as well as the *jmx_exporter* image being quite old, this ReadMe provides the steps needed to build the *jmx_exporter* and a corresponding container image.